Tear away vinyl corner bead

 Step 2: Spray adhesive on the bead

 Once you have several pieces of bead pre-cut, lay them out on a long piece of cardboard or scrap wood that will catch overspray.
 Using spray adhesive, coat the backside of the vinyl bead.
 Vinyl corner bead adhesive usually has a pink tint to help you see what has already been sprayed and what areas were missed.
 If it doesn't have this type of tinting, take care to ensure that every inch is covered.
-It is better to err on the side of too much adhesive rather than not enough since not enough adhesive is the primary reason for vinyl corner bead cracking.
+It is better to err on the side of too much adhesive rather than not enough.
+Not using enough adhesive is a big reason that drywall mud over vinyl corner bead cracks.

 Step 3: Wait at least 10 minutes